drew1080/cheater-chef/wp-content/plugins/bulletproof-security/readme.txt

 === BulletProof Security ===
 Contributors: AITpro
 Donate link: http://www.ait-pro.com/aitpro-blog/331/bulletproof-security-plugin-support/bulletproof-security-donations-page/
-Tags: bulletproof, security, secure, htaccess, chmod, maintenance, plugin, private, privacy, protection, permissions, 503, base64, injection, code, encode, script, attack, hack, hackers, block, blocked, prevent, prevention, RFI, XSS, CRLF, CSRF, SQL Injection, vulnerability, website security, WordPress security
+Tags: bulletproof, security, secure, htaccess, chmod, maintenance, plugin, private, privacy, protection, permissions, 503, base64, injection, code, encode, script, attack, hack, hackers, block, blocked, prevent, prevention, RFI, XSS, CRLF, CSRF, SQL Injection, vulnerability, website security, WordPress security, security log, logging, HTTP log, error log, login security, login, log, users, login alerts, lock, brute force, authenticate, authentication, firewall
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.6.1
-Stable tag: .47.4
+Stable tag: .49.5

 WordPress Website Security Protection.
 Website security protection against: XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking...

 == Description ==

+= htaccess Core Website Security (Firewalls) =

-WordPress Website Security Protection: BulletProof Security protects your WordPress website against XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts.
+WordPress Website Security Protection: BulletProof Security protects your WordPress website against XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection... hacking attempts.
 One-click .htaccess WordPress security protection.
 Protects wp-config.php, bb-config.php, php.ini, php5.ini, install.php and readme.html with .htaccess security protection.
-One-click Website Maintenance Mode
-(HTTP 503).
+Security Logging.
+HTTP Error Logging.
+Login Security/Login Monitoring: Log All Account Logins or Log Only Account Lockouts.
+Website Maintenance Mode (HTTP 503).
 Additional website security checks: DB errors off, file and folder permissions check...
-System Info: PHP, MySQL, OS, Server, Memory Usage, IP, SAPI, DNS, Max Upload...
-Built-in .htaccess file editing, uploading and downloading.
+System Info: PHP, MySQL, OS, Server, Memory
+Usage, IP, SAPI, DNS, Max Upload...
+Built-in .htaccess file Editor.

-<strong>Why is .htaccess website security so much better than any other type of website security?</strong>
+= Login Security & Monitoring Website Security =

+Login Security & Login Monitoring: Log All User Account Logins or Log Only User Account Lockouts (see Screenshot).
+Brute Force Login Security Protection.
+Email alerting options allow you to choose 5 different email alerting options: Choose to have email alerts sent when a User Account is locked out, An Administrator Logs in, An Administrator Logs in and when a User Account is locked out, Any User logs in and when a User Account is locked out or
+Do Not Send Email Alerts.
+Choose Standard WP Error Messages or Generic Error Messages for Login Security Stealth Mode.
+Choose to Enable or Disable
+Login Password Reset capability for Login Security Stealth Mode.
+See BulletProof Security Login Security & Monitoring Features for additional features and options.

+= Why is .htaccess Website Security So Much Better Than Any Other Type of Website Security? =

-The answer is very simple - .htaccess files are processed first before any other code on your website.
-In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files before those scripts even have a chance to reach the php coding in WordPress.
+The answer is very simple - .htaccess files (distributed configuration files) are processed first before any other code on your website.
+In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files/Firewalls before those scripts even have a chance to reach the php coding in WordPress.
 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
 Please read the FAQ page for Server compatibility questions.

+= Security Log File Automation - Automatically Zipped, Emailed and Replaced =

+Security Log files are automatically zipped, emailed and replaced with a new blank Security Log file when the log file reaches the maximum file size setting that you choose.
+By Default BulletProof Security sets this DB option to zip, email and replace the Security Log file when it reaches 500KB.
+The Security Log file is checked once per hour with a WordPress Cron.
+The optimum recommended file size setting is 500KB.

+= BulletProof Security Fast and Simple with No Manual Configuration Required =

 The BulletProof Security WordPress Security plugin is designed to be a fast, simple and one click security plugin to add .htaccess website security protection for your WordPress website.
 Activate .htaccess website security and .htaccess